 Your family will love picking fresh berries right off the bush just like the classic children’s book, “Blueberries for Sal.”
-Locations around the Atlanta area offer inexpensive options for picking; expect to pay $3-$20 per pint or gallon.
+Locations around the Atlanta area offer inexpensive options for picking.
 Admission and farm activities may be extra.

 Come ready to pick as many blueberries as you can collect!
 Berries are available until the bushes are picked clean, so make sure to call ahead or check websites before visiting.
 Blueberry conditions change from day to day.
 Maintain safe social distance practices and wear masks before visiting these farms.